wp-plugins/optima-express/readme.txt

+Technical notes:

-Technical note: Other WordPress themes are likely to display Optima Express content correctly provided that the theme is properly coded with jQuery set to run in 'no conflict' mode.
+Other WordPress themes are likely to display Optima Express content correctly provided that the theme is properly coded with jQuery set to run in 'no conflict' mode.
 Please contact iHomefinder support (<a href="mailto:support@ihomefinder.com">support@ihomefinder.com</a>) for assistance with specific themes.

+Page template selection within Optima Express will not work properly in themes that verify the page template against the WP database, due to the dynamic nature of Optima Express pages.
+Users of the Twenty Eleven Theme who wish to change IDX Page templates should contact iHomefinder support to receive a child theme that supports this.

 Optima Express pages are 620 pixels wide, and widgets are 180 pixels wide.